Historical Context of the Turkish Republic of Northern Cyprus

 It is worth noting that on October 20, 2006, the Criminal Code of the Republic of Cyprus was amended regarding property transactions.
 This legislative amendment states that it is illegal to buy, sell, promote, or lease a property without the owner’s consent (i.e., the registered owner in the Republic of Cyprus’ Land Registry, specifically including Greek Cypriots who emigrated from Northern Cyprus in 1974).
 Violating this law carries a maximum prison sentence of seven years.
 Attempting such an action is also a criminal offense, punishable by up to five years of imprisonment.

 Therefore, if you are considering investing in real estate in Northern Cyprus, it is essential to understand the economic implications due to Turkey’s occupation of northern Cyprus.
-These implications may include possible refunds, compensation payments to original property owners, and other losses resulting from the occupation.
+Our firm refuses to advise investors in North Cyprus following the understanding that this is a risky investment, which is neither moral nor economic.

 It is highly recommended to consult an accountant and a lawyer regarding foreign investments to thoroughly assess the complexities of the investment and minimize potential losses and costs.
 Our firm specializes in international taxation, and our team is prepared to assist in your business activities.
 To schedule an introductory meeting, click here.